Cross-Domain Few-Shot Classification via Inter-Source Stylization: Conclusions

 \section{Conclusions}

-This paper proposes a new MCDFSC setting where only one source is fully labeled while the rest sources remain unlabeled.
-This paper first proposes a multisource benchmark dataset, including 8 sources and 8 targets, to adapt to MCDFSC.
-To fully utilize the unlabeled sources, this paper proposes the Inter-Source Stylization network (ISSNet) to improve the generalization ability of model, it consists of three steps, including Inter-Source style transfer learning, cross-domain consistency learning, and target prototypical classifier learning.
-In general, this paper studies a pioneering work in CDFSC and proposes ISSNet to address the corresponding challenges.
-Evaluation on 8 datasets show that ISSNet significantly improve the CDFSC performance and outperforms the current SOTA methods.
+This paper introduces multiple source domains into the model training with only one source is fully labelled while the rest sources remain unlabelled.
+To address the challenge in this situation, this paper first explores a benchmark.
+And then an Inter-Source Stylization network (ISSNet) is proposed to improve the generalization ability of model, including Inter-Source style transfer learning, cross-domain distillated consistency learning, and target prototypical classifier learning.
+In general, this paper introduces multiple source domains for CDFSC studies without increasing labeling costs, and proposes ISSNet to address the corresponding challenges.
+Evaluation on 8 datasets show that ISSNet significantly improve the CDFSC performance.